 For those of you that may not know me and my history, I want to give some context to the story below.
-I’ve been writing code for over thirty years, much of it doing C++ for embedded systems.
+I've been writing code for money for over thirty years, much of it doing embedded systems, frequently involving C++ and imaging.

-In one of my positions, I had been half of the firmware architect team, designing a new direction for our firmware and starting the lengthy process of transitioning the codebase to that new architecture.
+I recently came back to a job I had done previously (long story).
+During my previous time at this company I had been half of the firmware architect team, designing a new direction for our camera firmware and starting the lengthy process of transitioning the codebase to that new architecture.

 After several years in this position, I decided I needed a new challenge and left the company for greener fields.
 Things happen, as they do, and I ended up bouncing back into the same lab in a similar role after about 18 months.

-You would think that with a bunch of experience that coming back to a familiar position into a familiar codebase would be trivial, and it largely has been.
+You would think that with a bunch of experience that coming back to a familiar position into a codebase, much of which I architected, would be trivial, and, for most of the time it has been.